What Is the Wolverine Stack?

 Why these two peptides together?

 - BPC-157 is a 15-amino acid peptide derived from human gastric juice proteins.
-It primarily acts locally – boosting VEGF receptor expression, activating the FAK-paxillin pathway in tendon cells, reducing prostaglandin E2, and normalizing the NO pathway to restore vascular function at the injury site.
+It primarily acts locally—boosting VEGF receptor expression, activating the FAK-paxillin pathway in tendon cells, reducing prostaglandin E2, and normalizing the NO pathway to restore vascular function at the injury site.[1]

 - TB-500 is a 7-amino acid synthetic fragment of thymosin beta-4.
-It works systemically – binding G-actin to enable cell migration, driving angiogenesis, down-regulating inflammatory cytokines, and suppressing myofibroblast activity to reduce scar tissue formation.
+It works systemically—binding G-actin to enable cell migration, driving angiogenesis, down-regulating inflammatory cytokines, and suppressing myofibroblast activity to reduce scar tissue formation.[2]

 Synergistic healing model:

-- Phase 1 (Inflammatory, Days 1-5): TB-500 suppresses excessive cytokines (IL-6, TNF-alpha); BPC-157 normalizes the NO pathway and reduces prostaglandin-driven swelling.
+- Phase 1 (Inflammatory, Days 1–5): TB-500 suppresses excessive cytokines (IL-6, TNF-α); BPC-157 normalizes the NO pathway and reduces prostaglandin-driven swelling.
+Together they shorten the inflammatory phase.

 - Phase 2 (Proliferative, Days 5–21): BPC-157 activates FAK-paxillin signaling to recruit fibroblasts and endothelial cells; TB-500 enables their migration via actin remodeling.
 Both peptides drive angiogenesis to restore blood supply.